Daiz/crank/README.md

 # Crank - The Construct 2 Addon Build Tool

 Crank is a command-line build tool written for [Node.js](http://nodejs.org/) with the goal of making addon development for Scirra's [Construct 2](http://scirra.com) nicer.
-The installation is simple (*however, it's not available just yet*):
+The installation is simple *(however, it's not available just yet)*:

 ```
-npm install crank -g
+npm install crank-c2 -g
 ```

 After that, crank will be available globally with the following command-line interface: